 Competitive Admissions Process

 With the exception of the Mammography and Nurse Aide programs, all health programs require a competitive admissions process.
 A student must complete all pre-requisites and gain competitive points in order to apply for program approval.
-You may take courses at FTCC in the Associate in General Education program as you prepare to compete.
+Students may take the designated program-related courses at FTCC in the Associate in General Education-Health program as they prepare to compete.

 - Complete the FTCC Application Process